api-platform/docs/admin/index.md

 ## Features

-* Automatically generate an admin interface for all the resources of the API thanks to hypermedia features of Hydra
+* Automatically generates an admin interface for all the resources of the API thanks to hypermedia features of Hydra
-* Generate list, create, show, edit screens as well as a delete button
+* Generates listing, creation, display, and edit screens, as well as a delete button
-* Generate suitable inputs and fields according to the API doc (e.g. number HTML input for numbers, checkbox for booleans, selectbox for relationships...)
+* Generates suitable inputs and fields according to the API doc (e.g. number HTML input for numbers, checkbox for booleans, selectbox for relationships...)
-* Generate suitable inputs and fields according to Schema.org types if available (e.g. email field for http://schema.org/email)
+* Generates suitable inputs and fields according to Schema.org types if available (e.g. email field for http://schema.org/email)
-* Handle relationships
+* Handles relationships
-* Pagination support
+* Supports pagination
-* Automatically validate if a field is mandatory client-side according to the API description
+* Automatically validates whether a field is mandatory client-side according to the API description
-* Send proper HTTP requests to the API and decode them using Hydra and JSON-LD formats
+* Sends proper HTTP requests to the API and decodes them using Hydra and JSON-LD formats
-* Nicely display server-side errors (e.g. advanced validation)
+* Nicely displays server-side errors (e.g. advanced validation)
 * **100% customizable**